 Walk the Kit Carson Trail

 This historic walking trail is a visitor favorite.
 The Kit Carson Trail is a walking or driving path through Carson City’s historic west side district.
 It features stops at landmarks including Victorian-style homes (like the Ferris Family’s), museums and churches.
 Each tells a story of the capital city’s history.
-All roads and sidewalks are paved making this trail ADA-friendly.
 It’s a must-do while visiting.

 Picnic at One of Our Many Parks